Wrapped Velas 1-Day Volume Hits $88.45 (WVLX)

-Wrapped Velas (WVLX) traded flat against the dollar during the twenty-four hour period ending at 15:00 PM E.T. on September 14th.
-During the last week, Wrapped Velas has traded flat against the dollar.
-Wrapped Velas has a total market capitalization of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
-One Wrapped Velas coin can now be bought for about $0.0220 or 0.00000079 BTC on major cryptocurrency exchanges.
+Wrapped Velas (WVLX) traded flat against the US dollar during the 24 hour period ending at 17:00 PM ET on September 16th.
+During the last seven days, Wrapped Velas has traded flat against the US dollar.
+Wrapped Velas has a total market cap of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
+One Wrapped Velas coin can now be purchased for approximately $0.0220 or 0.00000079 BTC on popular exchanges.

 Here’s how other cryptocurrencies have performed during the last 24 hours: